- About the Major

 - Alumni & Support

-A perspective on the mission of the Ph.D. program from Professor Haynes Johnson:
+A perspective on the mission of the Ph.D. program inspired by former Professor Haynes Johnson, Knight Chair of Public Affairs Journalism

 The Philip Merrill College of Journalism is a professional school dedicated to two missions: First, to educate and train students to become leaders of the news business in print, television/radio, and online journalism.
 Second, to prepare scholars of distinction whose published works and critiques will advance the standards and practices of journalism and our understanding of the news media and its influence on society.